SottoMayor/btc-transactions/README.md

    - **Example**: Imagine Alice and Bob are at a park and decide to play a game of dice.
 They agree to play 10 rounds and create a payment channel with 10 BTC.
 After each round, they simply note who won, without making transactions.
 At the end, Alice won 6 times and Bob 4.
 They make a single transaction to the network, where Alice receives 6 BTC and Bob receives 4 BTC, saving on fees and time.

 2. **Bitcoin Network**
+   - Direct transmission from a node to a block

 ## Transactions are not encrypted